RohitV5/ReactTestingLib-Jest/README.md

     1.Create test that verify the functionality of a specific feature.

     test function for individual test, describe function to group  tests.

+    use test.skip() to describe.only() skep any particular test

+    use test.only() or describe.only() to run any specific test.

+    Test Suite refers to one file of test.